casper-ecosystem/cep-78-enhanced-nft/client-js/TUTORIAL.md

 * `burnMode` - The `BurnMode` modality dictates whether minted NFTs can be burnt.
 This optional parameter will allow tokens to be burnt by default. **This parameter cannot be changed once the contract has been installed**.

+* `ownerReverseLookupMode` - The `OwnerReverseLookupMode` dictates whether the contract will index ownership of tokens as outlined [here](https://github.com/casper-ecosystem/cep-78-enhanced-nft#the-cep-78-page-system) to allow lookup of owned tokens by account. **This parameter cannot be changed once the contract has been installed**.

 Further information on CEP-78 modality options can be found in the base [cep-78-enhanced-nft](https://github.com/ACStoneCL/cep-78-enhanced-nft) repository on GitHub.

 ## Minting a Token